-It’s been a while since the last release of the Isolyzer tool, but after four years of near-inactivity I just published a release candidate for Isolyzer 1.4.
+It’s been a while since the last release of the Isolyzer tool, but after four years of near-inactivity I just published Isolyzer 1.4.
 In this post I provide some background information on how this release came about, and I briefly explain the main changes.

 At the KB we’ve been using JP2 (JPEG 2000 Part 1) as our primary image format for digitised newspapers, books and periodicals since 2007.
 The digitisation work is contracted out to external vendors, who supply the digitised pages as losslessly compressed preservation masters, as well as lossily compressed access images that are used within the Delpher platform.